School of Business and Law

 Module insight: Developing Practical Professional Knowledge

-The Developing Practical Professional Knowledge module (ML315) on our integrated foundation year is set within the context of responsible enterprise.
+The Developing Practical Professional Knowledge module on our integrated foundation year is all about responsible enterprise.

-This module supports learners’ professional development by highlighting the practical professional knowledge and understanding needed to succeed in today’s ever-changing world of work.
+This module supports your professional development by highlighting the practical professional knowledge and understanding needed to succeed in today’s ever-changing world of work.

-Learners are exposed to a range of contemporary issues – such as the climate emergency and gender equality – that provide a backdrop to raising their awareness of the skills and attributes demanded by employers.
-They focus on developing their employability, building a professional identity to help articulate their professional self, exploring the skills and experience required in a range of careers and industries.
+You’ll be exposed to a range of contemporary issues, such as the climate emergency and gender equality, that provide a backdrop to raising awareness of the skills and attributes that employers are looking for.

-Learners are introduced to concepts of employability, responsible professionalism, and pre-professional identity development.
-They explore what employability means from a learner and graduate perspective, as well as from an employer’s point of view in order to identify where there may be differences in understanding what employability is.
+You’ll explore what employability means from a student and graduate perspective, as well as from an employer’s point of view, in order to identify where there may be differences in understanding what employability is.

-In exploring ideas of responsible enterprise, learners are able to discuss how contemporary contexts, such as Covid-19 or the climate emergency, impact on today’s workplaces.
+In exploring ideas of responsible enterprise, you’ll discuss how topics such as Covid-19 or the climate emergency impact on today’s workplaces.
+Through these conversations, you’ll begin to understand how business can have a positive impact on society.

-Reviewing recruitment and employment trends helps learners recognise shifts in the types of roles on offer, as well as the generation of newer roles such as Climate Legal Counsel, Sustainable Finance Officers or Net Zero Data Specialists.
+You’ll also look at employment trends of job roles on offer, including the growing popularity of newer roles such as Climate Legal Counsel, Sustainable Finance Officers or Net Zero Data Specialists.

 Inclusivity